 Sometimes, “if you go down to the woods today, you’re sure of a big surprise” in the form of a big, unfriendly, black bear.
 Not to be trifled with, or approached, walkers and hikers are advised to carry a bell attached to their backpacks so that the ringing of the bell as you walk, informs the bear of an approaching human.
 We purchased ours on arrival and were glad we did when we came across the sign that informed us that a black bear had been sighted just a couple of days before our arrival!

-It comes as a surprise to many that this area was discovered by a British missionary, the Reverend Walter Weston (1861-1940) who first came to Japan when he was 27.
-He mapped the area, sparking Japanese interest in Western style mountaineering as a sport and he popularised the term ‘Japanese Alps’ through his work “Mountaineering and Exploring in the Japanese Alps (1896)”.
+This area was discovered by a British missionary, the Reverend Walter Weston (1861-1940) who arrived in Japan aged 27.
+He mapped the area, sparking Japanese interest in Western-style mountaineering as a sport and he popularised the term ‘Japanese Alps’ through his work “Mountaineering and Exploring in the Japanese Alps (1896)”.

 Plaque to Rev. Weston on Azusa River – Mari Nicholson